vegabook/gBLP/README.md

 ## Why?
-* Streaming: a fully featured subscription API that operates in a separate thread in python, and uses idiomatic gRPC streams in other programming langauges.
+* Streaming: a fully featured subscription API that operates in a separate thread in python, and uses idiomatic gRPC streams in other programming languages.
 * Most used historical data functions are implemented.
 * Multi-language: gRPC allows you to use the same API in any language that supports it.
 * Blpapi on Linux, MacOS, or Windows (see the licence).